luketurner/factor/README.md

 - [ ] Bulk-Editing
   - [ ] Ability to bulk-edit recipes (e.g. remove a certain machine from a bunch of recipes at once)
 - [ ] Conveyor/Inserter Calculator

+## Glossary

+- **Catalyst**: A catalyst is a one-time requirement for crafting recipes.
+Catalysts can either be items that aren't consumed in crafting (e.g. a "Gear casting mold" used to make gears) or that are consumed to kickstart a self-sustaining reaction (e.g. a hohlraum).
+- **Factory**: Represents a player-built, self-contained production system that produces some *desired outputs*.
+For example, perhaps your factory's desired output is "One supercomputer per second."
+The factory contains all the various machines required to produce the output, which could include multiple stages of complex crafting.
+- **Item**: Represents an in-game item that is produced/consumed/conveyed/stored. e.g. "Iron ore" would be an item, and so would "Water" and "Research cube."
+- **Preset**: A preset is a built-in *world* that ships with Factor and can be imported from the Settings page.
+(Note: I haven't built out any presets yet, but the framework is in place.)
+- **Production Graph (pgraph)**: A directed, cyclic graph that represents the flow of *items* within a *factory*.
+The nodes of the graph represent a bank of machines in the factory, all processing the same recipe (e.g. three Smelters using the "Smelting iron ore" recipe would be grouped in a single node.)
+The edges of the graph represent the flow of items between the banks of machines.
+Factor can automatically calculate a Production Graph for your factories.
+- **Production Tree**: A simplified view of a Production Graph, used for display purposes.
+Some types of pgraphs can be directly represented as a tree, but many pgraphs don't have a tree-like structure, in which case the calculated production tree will have to list some nodes more than once (as children of different parents).
+- **Recipe**: Represents an in-game crafting recipe.
+The recipe describes a crafting operation that consumes certain *inputs* to produce some *outputs*. (e.g. consuming iron ore to produce iron plates.)
+Recipes can also specify *catalysts* required to bootstrap crafting, what *machines* can be used to craft, and a *duration* of the crafting operation.
+(Note that even resource collection is modeled as a recipe: the ability to mine coal would be represented as a recipe that outputs coal and has no inputs.)
+- **World**: The "world" is a piece of data that encapsulates everything that models in-game entities -- namely, all *items*, *machines*, *recipes*, and *factories*.
+It *doesn't* contain personal configuration (e.g. units) or UI state (e.g. which factory is open by default).
+Factor can import/export worlds; it's recommended to export your world occasionally for backup purposes.
+You can also share it with your friends!

+## Developer-facing terms

+Used in Factor's codebase and developer documentation.

+- **Database**: Factor's "database" is just an *in-memory map* accessed using the conventions of [re-frame](https://github.com/day8/re-frame).
+There is NO server-side database in Factor (or indeed, any network access at all!)
+- **Migration**: In the context of Factor, a "migration" is a function that performs some modifications on application data when it's loaded from local storage or imported by the user.
+Whenever a breaking change is made in the schema, a corresponding migration function is defined to update old versions of the database.
+All migrations are idempotent and are always applied; there is no state tracking of which migrations have/haven't been run.
+- **Quantity map (qmap)**: Widely used in the codebase, a `qmap` is a hash-map where keys are opaque strings (usually the IDs of items/machines) and values are a numeric quantity.
+Quantities can be floating-point, but zero or negative values are not allowed in a `qmap`.
 ## Development

 This section of the README describes how to compile and run Factor on your own computer.
 Note that this isn't necessary for normal usage (you can visit https://factor.luketurner.org instead), but is necessary if you want to hack on Factor yourself.